ohmyzsh/ohmyzsh/README.md

 To learn more, visit [ohmyz.sh](http://ohmyz.sh) and follow [@ohmyzsh](https://twitter.com/ohmyzsh) on Twitter.

 ## About this ___Oh My Zsh___ fork
+This repository is a fork of [robbyrussell repository](https://github.com/robbyrussell/oh-my-zsh).
-This fork of _Oh My Zsh_ has been adapted to redirect all internal links to this repository.
+This fork of _Oh My Zsh_ has been modified in the following ways:
+- All internal links are redirected to this repository, instead of the original repository.
+- Some themes have been modified to suit my needs and likes.

 ## Getting Started